DiermeierWolfgang/HomeAssistant_B2500SolarBattery_ZeroPowerControl/README.md

 if states('binary_sensor.b2500_pv_output_active') == 'on' else 0}}
 ````

 The last entity required is the corrected power setpoint ````solar_battery_output_power_setpoint_corrected````, which is also the setpoint that will be sent via MQTT to the B2500 solar battery.
 Since the battery is not able to output power below 80 watts or above 800 watts, the setpoint is limited accordingly.
 ````
 {{ [[states('sensor.solar_battery_output_power_setpoint') | float(0)
 + states('sensor.remaining_error_output_power_setpoint') | float(0), 80] | max, 800] | min }}
 ````

-#### Step 4: Send new output power setpoints to the B2500 Solar Battery periodically
+#### Step 2: Send the new output power setpoint to the B2500 Solar Battery periodically
 To send new output power setpoints to the B2500 Solar Battery an automation can be used.
 The following automation is triggered every time the state of the IR reading head is changed, e.g. a new value is received.
 Afterwards new data is requested from the B2500 solar battery by sending the payload ````cd=01````.
-Once new data is received and a new setpoint is calculated, a payload is sent to the solar battery with the updated value.
+Once new data is received and a new setpoint is calculated, a payload is sent to the solar battery with the updated setpoint.
 > [!TIP]
-> Implementing the automation in this way features the benefit, that it is only triggered if a new power reading from the smart meter is avaliable.
+> Implementing the automation in this way features the benefit, that it is always triggered once a new power reading from the IR reading head is avaliable.

 > [!NOTE]
 > The payload sent to set the output power is typically intended to set a constant output power for a given time interval.